NOAA-OceanExploration/Seabot/README.md

 SeaBot is an integrated machine learning pipeline designed for underwater video classification and annotation.
 It employs a two-pronged approach, training both an image classification model and a text generation model simultaneously.
 The image model classifies underwater entities, while the text model generates human-readable annotations.

 ## Current Development Objectives
-- [ ] Fully integrate SeaTube data as pretraining data.
+- [ ] Fully integrate SeaTube data as fine tuning data.
 - [ ] Add object detection to image classification.

 ## Image and Video Classification with Text Generation